Find where inventory breaks down. Fix the root cause.

 Risk-based ICQA program with targeting logic, count cadence, exception-driven triggers, and operational rollout plan.

-DPMO categories, exception-by-type, aging buckets, and ownership views designed for daily and weekly review cadences.
+DPMO categories, exception-by-type, aging buckets, inventory risk scoring, and ownership views designed for daily and weekly review cadences.

 Investigation framework, resolution workflows, and aging thresholds that close exceptions and feed back into workflow corrections.